ChaunnelMaeve/ChaunnelMaeve/README.md

 Programming since highschool using a normal notepad but already had experience with computers at the age of 5.
 Web Development, Penetration Testing (*HackTheBox*, *TryHackMe*, etc.), Programming, and Capture-The-Flag Challenge Solving are some of the activities I actually enjoy.

+**MOST OF THE REPOSITORIES WOULD BE PRIVATE.
+SO DON'T EXPECT THAT YOU WILL SEE SOME PUBLIC REPOSITORIES AS OF THIS DATE.**